 How to save all bookmarks to an HTML file in Chrome, Edge, Brave, and Firefox

-In this guide, I’ll show you exactly how to export your bookmarks (favorites) into a single backup file in under 30 seconds, no matter which browser you currently use.
+In this step-by-step guide, you will learn exactly how to export bookmarks (or favorites) into a single portable file, no matter which major web browser you currently use.

 Export Chrome and Brave bookmarks to an HTML file